boshtannik/embedded-nano-mesh/README.md

 this will reduce chance of the network to sychronize, which will lead to packet collisions.

-### Note: The more nodes in the network leads to the more network stability.
+### Note: The higher count of nodes in the network leads to the more network stability.
 In the stable networks - there is less need to use `transaction` or `ping_pong` sending, unless, you send something very important.

 ## Warning